teemow/Blog/source/_posts/2001-12-11-whats-with-the-war-anyway.markdown

 As of the [Bluetooth SIG](http://www.bluetooth.com/) there are already [443 qualified Bluetooth](http://qualweb.opengroup.org/Template.cfm?LinkQualified=QualifiedProducts) products.
 Just to give you a small idea of the list, here are a few products by the better known companies.

-&lt;ul&gt;
-&lt;li&gt;3COM Corporation: Bluetooth card and USB Hub&lt;/li&gt;
+* 3COM Corporation: Bluetooth card and USB Hub
-&lt;li&gt;Compaq Computer Corporation: Compaq iPAQ H3870 Pocket PC with Integrated Bluetooth, Bluetooth Multiport Module &lt;li&gt;Ericsson Mobile Communications AB: Headset, Phone Adapter, R520m(c), Development Kit, T39m(c) and T68m(c)&lt;/li&gt;
+* Compaq Computer Corporation: Compaq iPAQ H3870 Pocket PC with Integrated Bluetooth, Bluetooth Multiport Module
+* Ericsson Mobile Communications AB: Headset, Phone Adapter, R520m(c), Development Kit, T39m(c) and T68m(c)
-&lt;li&gt;Fujitsu Limited: Wireless Modem Access Point, PCMCIA Card, FMV-Biblo NE6/650W laptop, Lifebook B-2547&lt;/li&gt;
+* Fujitsu Limited: Wireless Modem Access Point, PCMCIA Card, FMV-Biblo NE6/650W laptop, Lifebook B-2547
-&lt;li&gt;Hitachi Ltd.: Flora 220FX personal computer and FLORA 270HX notebook personal computer&lt;/li&gt;
+* Hitachi Ltd.: Flora 220FX personal computer and FLORA 270HX notebook personal computer
-&lt;li&gt;IBM Corporation: PC-Card, Ultraport Module, PC Card II&lt;/li&gt;
+* IBM Corporation: PC-Card, Ultraport Module, PC Card II
-&lt;li&gt;Microsoft: Bluetooth Stack for Windows CE&lt;/li&gt;
+* Microsoft: Bluetooth Stack for Windows CE
-&lt;li&gt;Motorola: Timeport 270, Mini PCI Card, PC Card, Speaker Mic, USB Adapter, Clip-on Accessory, Phone Module&lt;/li&gt;
+* Motorola: Timeport 270, Mini PCI Card, PC Card, Speaker Mic, USB Adapter, Clip-on Accessory, Phone Module
-&lt;li&gt;NEC Corporation: several personal computers&lt;/li&gt;
+* NEC Corporation: several personal computers
-&lt;li&gt;Nokia: Connectivity Battery, Connectivity Card&lt;/li&gt;
+* Nokia: Connectivity Battery, Connectivity Card
-&lt;li&gt;Palm: Bluetooth stack for Palm OS&lt;/li&gt;
+* Palm: Bluetooth stack for Palm OS
-&lt;li&gt;Sharp Corporation: several mobile phones, wireless headset&lt;/li&gt;
+* Sharp Corporation: several mobile phones, wireless headset
-&lt;li&gt;Siemens AG: USB Dongle, MPI-ADapter, Stand Alone System, LAN Access Point&lt;/li&gt;
+* Siemens AG: USB Dongle, MPI-ADapter, Stand Alone System, LAN Access Point
-&lt;li&gt;Sony Corporation: Several notebooks, cdmaOne C413S mobile phone, modem adapter&lt;/li&gt;
+* Sony Corporation: Several notebooks, cdmaOne C413S mobile phone, modem adapter
-&lt;li&gt;TDK Systems Europe Ltd.: USB Adapters and PC-Cards&lt;/li&gt;
+* TDK Systems Europe Ltd.: USB Adapters and PC-Cards
-&lt;/ul&gt;

 There are also newer companies like DigiAnswer AS who have components, protocol analysers, a phone module, a PC card, a headset and more.
 All in all I think you will see that the list is very long.
 There are a lot of big and small names who have their power behind this.